Mad, Mad, Madeira World

 Colheita Madeira Tinta Negra Mole 1999

 Another bottle I forgot to get a picture of in situ.
 Made from Tinta Negra in canteiro.
 A caramel glaze about to burned brown color, veering into golden brown at the rim.
 Utterly mouthwatering (and I should say nose quivering) aromas of caramel, brown sugar, sugarcane, molasses, coffee, and dark chocolate, plus a hint of earth and smoke.
 It is sweet, oh yes, it is, but the acid is bracing.
 The palate confirms the nose with the addition of caramelized grapefruit, figs, dates and cocoa.
 Geez Louise, it’s good.
-Almost cola on the finish. — 4 months ago
+Almost cola on the finish. — a year ago

 Severn, Bob and 10 others liked this